Mother with her children on her lap

 Wecihitowin Project

-Connecting With Our Culture Makes Our Community Stronger
+Connecting With Our Culture For a Stronger Community

 We believe our community members can ease their struggles and find success through more engagement with traditional cultural practices.
 The Wecihitowin Project provides ongoing support for anyone in need with activities and resources that lead to healthier living options.